tudormunteanu/tweaksgamedev/README.md

 In the same manner, ``FBTweakValue`` can be used to adjust various animation attributes:

 ``CGFloat duration = FBTweakValue(@"Animation", @"Character", @"Duration", 4.0f);``

-### Note

-The main reason why a fork of Facebook Tweaks is used, is to add an NSNotification which can refresh the currently running scene whent he Tweaks UI is dismissed.

 ## License